Lawn Care Services in Lubbock – Scheduled Around West Texas Grass and Seasons

 We handle the full scope: mowing on the correct schedule for each season, weed control using pre- and post-emergent treatments timed to Lubbock’s weed calendar, fertilization matched to Bermuda’s growth cycle, aeration to open compacted caliche soil, and pest and disease management specific to West Texas conditions.
 Residential homeowners, rental property owners, and commercial properties can all set up recurring plans.

+We schedule recurring services so you do not track it yourself.
+One call sets up the program, and we show up on time.
 The result is a lawn that stays green through the growing season, holds up through Lubbock heat without constant attention, and comes back strong each spring.

 Lawn Care Services We Provide in Lubbock, TX